The Effects of Data Quality on Machine Learning Performance on Tabular Data: Experimental setup

-We evaluate the performance of the ML-models in three scenarios: Scenario~1 -- polluted training set ; Scenario~2 -- polluted test set ; and Scenario~3 -- polluted training and test sets .
-Note that those scenarios are only considered for classification and regression, as clustering does not have a separate training and test set.
-To create the scenarios, we randomly split the data with a stratified 80:20 split into training and test set.
+The implementation of the polluters and ML pipelines are written in Python~3.10 using\PaperLong{the} scikit-learn\PaperLong{\cite{sklearn_main}}~1.3.2 and PyTorch\PaperLong{~\cite{pytorch_main}}~2.1.2\PaperLong{supporting NVIDIA CUDA~12.0~\cite{cuda_main} libraries}.
+We evaluate the performance of the ML models in three scenarios: \begin{itemize} \item Scenario~1 -- polluted training set \item Scenario~2 -- polluted test set \item Scenario~3 -- polluted training and test sets \end{itemize} These scenarios are considered only for classification and regression, as clustering does not have a separate training and test set.
+To create the scenarios, we randomly split the data with a stratified~80:20 split into training and test sets.

-We then pollute the training and test sets separately.
-We varied the ratio of pollution between 0 and 1 in increments of $0.1$.
-For consistent representation, we tested $k_{v}=2$ and $k_{v}=5$ where $k_{v}=2$ means adding one new representation per $v$ in the polluted dataset.
-For uniqueness experiments, we varied $\rho$ from 1 to 5 in steps to lead to linear quality decrease by $0.1$ per step, i.e., $\frac{10}{9}, \frac{10}{8}$ etc.\PaperLong{\ We make the cut at a $\rho$ of 5, because for lower quality $\rho$ increases faster than linearly, e.g., would have to be 10 for a quality of 0.1, which would make the experiments much slower.
-Regarding duplicate count distribution functions, all samples get a duplicate count of 1 and we used a normal distribution with mean 1 and standard deviation 5.}\\ Before applying any ML-model, we one-hot encode the categorical features.
-Then, we measure the performance of the respective ML-models, given the specific scenario for the specific dataset polluted with the specific polluter configuration.
-We run each polluter configuration five times with a different random seed, i.e., we obtain five results per ML-model in that setting, which we then aggregate by averaging.
+We then pollute the training and test sets separately, varying the ratio of pollution between~0 and~1 in increments of~0.1.
+For the consistent representation dimension, we tested~$k_{v}=2$ and~$k_{v}=5$, thus adding one or four new representations per~$v$ in the polluted dataset, respectively.
+For uniqueness experiments, we varied~$\rho$ from~1 to~5 in steps to lead to linear quality decrease by~$0.1$ per step,~i.e.,~$\frac{10}{9},~\frac{10}{8}$, \ldots \PaperLong{We stopped at a~$\rho$ of~5, because for lower quality~$\rho$ increases faster than linearly,~e.g., it would have to be~10 for a quality of~0.1, which would make the experiments much slower.
+Regarding duplicate count distribution functions, all samples receive a duplicate count of~1 and we used a normal distribution with mean~1 and standard deviation~5.} Before applying any ML model, we one-hot encode the categorical features.
+Then, we measure the performance of the respective ML models, given the specific scenario for the specific dataset polluted with the specific polluter configuration.
+We run each polluter configuration five times with a different random seed, obtaining five results per ML model in that setting, which we then aggregate by averaging.

 For regression, we discretized the data with manually specified bin-step sizes before the stratified split.
 We use the discretized version also for the class balance and uniqueness polluters, as they require the target feature to consist of discrete classes.
 For all other polluters, we use the original continuous representation.
 The target feature distribution in our regression datasets is mostly close to a normal distribution.